Year: 2003 - 2018

 It is for this reason that I limit documentation of interventions with many going unknown or unnoticed.
 Often it's just my enthusiastic dog acting as sole witness.
 To not lay claim to their authorship almost seems diametrically opposed to the cult of the self I have grown up with in this post-Thatcherite society so insistent in its needs for individual validation.
 Yet, because of this, I am driven to occasionally document them in order to provide that evidence and so too also be validated.
 The rest of the time they are just possibilities of discovery that, just like the hunter and the cat, perhaps allude to moments that might just somehow appear to be fleetingly real.

 Blanket return was one of the first returns I ever documented.
 Possibly a homeless person's, I found it left in an alleyway covered in vomit.
-I bagged it, took it home and cleaned it, repaired it's hems and once the process was complete, returned it a few days later back to the alleyway where it was discovered.
+I bagged it, took it home and cleaned it.
+Then I stitched its hems and once the repair process was complete, returned it a few days later back to the alleyway where it was discovered.

 I never did know if it was a homeless person's blanket.
 What I do know is that it was a perfectly cheerful middle-aged lady that I saw walking off with it a few hours later.